Misc Crafts

 1. Wrap and tape the bowl with plastic wrap.

-2. To create the paper mache paste mix flour with water until the mixture looks like a creamy paste, not to watery or too thick.
-I stir the mix for several minutes until they are no bumps.
+2. To create the paper mache paste mix flour with water until the mixture looks like a creamy paste, not too watery or too thick.
+I stir the mix for several minutes until there are no bumps.

-4. Once it is completely dry pull the paper bowl off.
-Sand Lightly and gesso the entire bowl to prepare it for painting.
+4. Once it is completely dry pull the paper off the bowl.
+Sand Lightly and use Gesso on the entire bowl to prepare it for painting.
 Let dry.

-5. Follow the manufactures Transfer paper instructions to transfer the sunflower image to bowl.
-Once the image is transfer, paint the outside of bowl red and the inside turquoise. (these are only suggested colors, you can use any color that matches your home décor).
+5. Follow the manufactures transfer paper instructions to transfer the sunflower image to the bowl.
+Once the image is transferred, paint the outside of bowl red and the inside turquoise. (these are only suggested colors, you can use any color that matches your home décor).
 Use a small brush to paint in between petals.
 Let dry.
 A few coats may be necessary.

 6. Paint sunflower’s petals bright yellow and the center honey brown.
 Let dry.

-7. To create the inner circles of the sunflower, use burnt umber to outline circles and as you are moving away from the circle add water to the paint to diluted
+7. To create the inner circles of the sunflower, use burnt umber to outline circles and as you are moving away from the circle add water to the paint to dilute it.

-8. Use orange to paint only some parts of the petals and give them a little bit of dept. Outline the petals with burn umber and a fine brush.
+8. Use orange to paint only some parts of the petals and give them a little bit of depth.
+Outline the petals with burn umber and a fine brush.

-It is optinal if you would like to seal the bowl with a clear protective finish.
+It is optional if you would like to seal the bowl with a clear protective finish.
 I used Modge Podge for this project.

 I dont understand completely dry pull the paper bowl off sand slighty and gesso the bowl what is gesso and why pul the dry paper of the bowl and you work over the paper mache, please help this is my first try my e-mail johne@telkomsa.net